gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Changes to `Provider` types

 - `PropertyState` has been renamed to `Property`.
 The `PropertyState` interface is deprecated and will be removed in Gradle 5.0.
+- `DirectoryVar` has been renamed to `DirectoryProperty`.
+The `DirectoryVar` interface is deprecated and will be removed in Gradle 5.0.
+- `RegularFileVar` has been renamed to `RegularFileProperty`.
+The `RegularFileVar` interface is deprecated and will be removed in Gradle 5.0.
 - The following methods that create `PropertyState` instances have been replaced with the `ObjectFactory.property()` method.
 These methods are deprecated and will be removed in Gradle 5.0:
     - `Project.property()`
     - `Script.property()`
     - `ProviderFactory.property()`
+- The `ProjectLayout.newDirectoryVar()` method has been deprecated, and is replaced with the `directoryProperty()` method.
+- The `ProjectLayout.newFileVar()` method has been deprecated, and is replaced with the `fileProperty()` method.

 ### Other deprecations